Oxybii: Name

 They are mentioned as Oxubíōn (Ὀξυβίων) by Polybius (2nd c.
 BC) and Strabo (early 1st c.
 AD), and as Oxubi by Pliny (1st c.
 AD).

 Patrizia de Bernardo Stempel has proposed to interpret the ethnic name Oxubii as 'the inhabitants of a high place' or else as 'the ox-slayers', from the Celtic stem oxso- ('ox') or uxso- ('high').
 According to her, such linguistically Celtic tribal names suggest that a Celto-Ligurian dialect played an important role among the languages spoken in ancient Ligury.

 Geography

 The Oxybii dwelled on the Mediterranean coast.
-Their territory was located east of the Suelteri and Verucini, and either east of the Deciates (near the Vediantii) or west of them (near the river Argens in the Massif de l'Esterel).
+The Barrington Atlas locates their territory east of the Suelteri and Verucini, and either east of the Deciates (near the Vediantii) or west of them (near the river Argens in the Massif de l'Esterel).

 The exact location of the sea-port of the Oxybii, named Aegitna and located west of the river Apro, has been debated.
 The most popular propositions are Théoule (with the river Siagne), west of the Deciates, and Cagnes (with the river Cagne), east of the Deciates.